 - Begin by using two fingers from either hand and tap with medium pressure just above your eyebrow to the inside, closer to your nose.
 Keep tapping as you say, “Even though I feel angry (or whatever emotion they named), I deeply and completely accept myself.”

-- Now tap on your temple near your eye and say it again, “Even though I feel angry, I deeply and completely accept myself.”
+- Tap on your temple near your eye and say it again, “Even though I feel angry, I deeply and completely accept myself.”
 Now tap under your eye and say it again, “Even though I feel angry, I deeply and completely accept myself.”
 Now move to under your nose, tapping and saying, “I’m so angry.”
 Move to under your bottom lip and repeat.
 Now tap just under the middle of your collar bone, either side of your chest, continue to state your emotions (you can use more than 1 emotion).
 Move to under your armpit about two inches down, keep making about your emotions and tapping.

-- Now move to the crevice or indentation on the top, pinky side of your hand and tap there while saying a profound statement about the emotion you are feeling.
+- Move to the crevice or indentation on the top, pinky side of your hand and tap there while saying a profound statement about the emotion you are feeling.
 “I am really mad!”
 Stay tapping on that spot on the hand and look up with your eyes, then down.
 Look to the left and then right (do not move your head, just your eyes), make a circle with your eyes, go back the other way, hum a few notes of any tune you want (or just hum) and then count to five, then hum again.
 This is a critical part of the process, because it triggers different parts of the brain where emotion is often released.

-- Now start all over again on the face and continue on all the spots you did the first round (eyebrow, temple, under your eye, under your nose, dimple in your chin, collar bone, below your arm pit, and the pinky side of the hand).
+- Start all over again on the face and continue on all the spots you did the first round (eyebrow, temple, under your eye, under your nose, dimple in your chin, collar bone, below your arm pit, and the pinky side of the hand).
 Continue with this pattern until you are feeling better.
 This might take 5 minutes, or it might take 20 minutes (occasionally longer).
 You might sigh, take a deep breath, get distracted, smile.
 You can stop and ask yourself where you are emotionally on the scale of 1-10?
 Hopefully, it will be much lower, even 0!
 If not, keep going or switch to another emotion—there is often more than one emotion to deal with at a time.